Evsio0n/MkbootimgForMac/README.md

 ##########################################################################################

-You can use /bin directtly if you want to save time.
+You can use /bin directly if you want to save time.